 Whether you want to learn to tile floors or tile the kitchen, bathroom or living room, we’ve put together a quick basic guide so you lay the perfect floor and wall tiles.
-For more in-depth information, our how to tile courses will teach you all you need to know at our purpose-built training centre so you can acquire all the right skills in as little as 4 days, we also teach natural stone tile installation on this one day course
+For more in-depth information, our how to tile courses will teach you all you need to know so you can acquire all the right skills, Thinking of a career in tiling, we also cover this on our professional courses

 From planning out your tiles, to spreading out an even bed of adhesive to advice on where to place your tiles, we will take you through the professional process so you nail the task simply and efficiently.

 What You will Need for a basic tile installation

 Learning to tile floors and walls requires the right tiling tools.
 Here are the bare essentials you’ll need to crack on with the job: